-To check for other titles in this series, use MNCAT’s Advanced Search feature.
-Using the first drop-down menu, select “Series Keywords,” and enter “examples and explanations” in the corresponding search box.
-In the box below, enter the topic (e.g., administrative law).
+To check for other titles in this series, use MNCAT Discovery Advanced Search feature.
+Using the first drop-down menu, select “title,” and "contains", then enter “examples and explanations” in the corresponding search box.
+In the box below, select "Subject" in the first drop-down menu and "contains" in the second drop-down menu, then enter the subject (e.g., administrative law).

 - Understanding series, published by LexisNexis.